KiltedCode/khandaria-campaign/sessions/2021/2021-06-17-forest-party.md

 Want to fight
 Spiders are not vermin, wont be effected by this spell
 Want to raise some ruckus
-`Belsarin` wants to make a loop to hook a roc
+`Belsaran` wants to make a loop to hook a roc
 `Faleor` goes to edge of woods to scout
 there is debris that `Faleor` hides in their shadow
 1 fire giant, 4 goblins w/o spiders, 1 hobgoblin on large spider on perimeter